What are Composite Fillings?

-It is like applying glue on a surface.
-The bonding agent holds the Composite over the decayed area.
+In layman’s terms, applying the bonding agent is like applying a glue-like substance to a surface.
+The bonding agent holds the Composite material in place over the treated area.
 You may find your dentist is using a small blower to disperse the bonding agent.

 This blowing process ensures the even distribution of the agent over the surface.
 This process will end with curing using a curing light.

 Placing the dental composite material is the most important step.
 The composite filling will be placed on the cured dental bonding to fill up the prepared cavity.

 The dentist usually puts a bulk of Composite over the prepared area so that they can reshape and polish it in the next phase.

 In this stage, you will find the same curing light to cure the composite restoration.
 If your dentist is satisfied with the restoration, they will cure it with the light.
 It takes only 10 to 40 seconds to cure.

 The last phase of the composite filling process is polishing.
 Your dentist will use finer grits, burs, polishing stones, and strips to polish the restoration buildups.